Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 3: Purchase instructional resources, supplies, and technology to supplement curriculum, assessment, and instruction implementation in all content areas and programs.
+Strategy 3: Purchase instructional resources, supplies, and technology to supplement curriculum, assessment, and instruction implementation in all core content areas and programs.

 Strategy's Expected Result/Impact: Increased student achievement in all content areas as measured by STAAR EOC in each performance level.